 However, these 'quick fix' diets are not sustainable in the long run and are certainly not the best way to reduce your BMI.
 You're likely to lose weight quickly due to the drastic change, but this way of eating is not sustainable indefinitely.

 Consuming more sugar than recommended can significantly impede achieving or maintaining a healthy BMI.
-When attempting to lose weight, many consciously decide to limit sweet treats and fizzy drinks – but sugar frequently finds its way into various unexpected foods.
+When attempting to lose weight, many consciously limit sweet treats and fizzy drinks – but sugar frequently finds its way into various unexpected foods.
 Several examples include the following:

 Among the activities of high intensity are the following: